william-spongberg/nothofagus-algorithm/README.md

 Very fast model, with recommendations displaying almost immediately.
 The only thing that takes a while is training the database - likely greatly accelerated by GPU however, haven't tested yet.

 Something especially helpful about this Python library is that the user's inputs can be updated and their data recalculated without needing to retrain the entire model.
 It's probably best to send an update of the user interactions every 3-5 videos or so to ensure the model remains accurate for each user.

+### User Customisation

+Will introduce custom weights for likes, time watched, etc so users can fine-tune their own engagement score.
+Hm not sure if this will work well without retraining the entire model since other users won't have updated engagements - maybe this can be something voted upon the day before every day by users?

+### Explaining Recommendations

+Man this package is awesome - also includes feature to explain recommendations by displaying the inputs that contributed most to the current recommendation.
+Again, super easy to implement yay!